cdzombak/osx-services/README.md

 Generates a QR code from the selected text.

+### Open URL

+Asks for a URL and opens it in the system default application.

 ## Requirements

 I currently use these on OS X 10.10.
 They probably work on other similar OS X versions.